-A basic daily necessity for flavoring food, Salt is also surrounded by many myth believes.
+A basic daily necessity for flavouring food, Salt is also surrounded by many myths and beliefs.

-A well known story related to sacred bonds, exchanging/gifting i.e. giving and taking of salt represented deep eternal friendship bond and respect for each other.
+A well-known story related to sacred bonds, exchanging/gifting i.e. giving and taking of salt represented deep eternal friendship bond and respect for each other.
 This ritual is considered the unbreakable bond which is respected for life.
-So, whenever anyone spill the salt is considered showing/being disrespect for the person (friend) and to be bad omen.
+So, whenever anyone spill the salt is considered showing/being disrespect for the person (friend) and to be a bad omen.

 Sprinkle the salt on fresh liquid spills (like red wine) to prevent them from staining carpets or clothes.
 Pour a bit of salt in moist, stinky shoes, let sit overnight, and find them refreshed in the morning.